api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 ### Sealed bids

 In a future major version, sealed bids may be supported.
-For this, `dappId`, `startTimestamp` and `endTimestamp` would need to be transferred to `bidDetails`, and a non-auction specific `bidTopic` convention would need to be chosen (e.g., `keccak256(abi.encodePacked(majorVersion, auctioneerId))`).
+For this, `dappId` and `signedDataTimestampCutoff` would need to be transferred to `bidDetails`, and a non-auction specific `bidTopic` convention would need to be chosen (e.g., `keccak256(abi.encodePacked(majorVersion, auctionLength, auctioneerId))`).
-Then, `bidDetails` can simply be `abi.encode(dappId, startTimestamp, endTimestamp, nonce)` encrypted using the public key that the auctioneer has announced, e.g., using RSA-4096.
+Then, `bidDetails` can simply be `abi.encode(dappId, signedDataTimestampCutoff, updateSenderAddress, nonce)` encrypted using the public key that the auctioneer has announced, e.g., using RSA-4096.
 This disables auctioneers from being able to filter logs at the RPC level, which creates the need for a centralized indexer.

 ## Privileged accounts